rpdav/nixos/README.md

  You have to decide how granular you want to be in persisting `/home`:
 * You could persist all of `/home`.
 Cruft will accumulate in `~` and `.config` but you may be OK with that.
 This can be done by persisting home in the NixOS impermanence module or by having a separate subvolume for `/home` that doesn't get wiped at all.
-* You could persist the main folders, like data folders, `.config`, `.local`, and `.ssh`.
+* You could persist the main folders, like user data folders, `.config`, `.local`, and `.ssh`.
 This is a good middle ground.
 * You could persist individual folders within `.config` and `.local`.
 You will have to comb through these folders and determine what you want to keep and throw away.
-Anything managed by home-manager should be symlinked to `/nix/store` and does not need to be persisted.
+Anything managed by home-manager should be declaratively symlinked to `/nix/store` and does not need to be persisted.
 Some applications spew a lot of loose files and folders in `.config` (looking at you, KDE), so this can be a bit fussy.
 If you have a lot application churn, you'll have to tweak this frequently.
 But the more you configure your system with home-manager, the less you will need to persist within `.config`.

 My recommendation is to begin by persisting everything and gradually fine-tune it if you want.
 If something breaks, those files still exist in `/persist` and can be easily restored.
 If you're not sure where an application is storing its config or data, I include a `fs-diff` script which recursively lists all files in a directory, ignoring bind mounts and symlinks.
 By storing the output of this script in a file before and after making the change you're interested in, you can run a `diff` on those two files and see where that application is writing its change.
 I've found this especially useful for window manager files.